allam-matsubara/fibonacci-api/README.md

 ## Usage

 This API was written with Ruby 2.3.3 and Rails 5.0.0.1.
-The `.ruby-version` and `.ruby-gemset` for RVM or rbenv usage are not included in the tree.
+The `.ruby-version` and `.ruby-gemset` files for RVM or rbenv usage are not included in the tree.

 1. Clone this repository.
 2. Go to the application folder that you just cloned.
 3. `bundle install`
 4. Launch the server of you preference.
 (Puma is used by default).

-With the API up and running, you will only acces it sending a post request to a single URL:
+With the API up and running, you will only access it sending a post request to a single URL:
 `<server_name>:<port>/fib_enpoint/receiver/<quantity>` where quantity is the amount of numbers wanted from the Fibonacci sequence.
 The values accepted are only natural numbers without 0, any other values will generate an 400 HTTP code as response.
 If you're going to use it in another